civican/legisinfo/42-1/bills/C-23/bill_text.md

     collect any amounts — including duties, taxes and fees — owing under preclearance legislation.

-  **(5)** For the purposes of sections 20 and 21 of the `Customs Act`, **goods**, as defined in section 2 of that Act, are to be treated as if they have been transported entirely within Canada if they are transported from a preclearance area or preclearance perimeter to a place in Canada over territory or waters outside Canada.
+  **(5)** For the purposes of sections 20 and 21 of the `Customs Act`, goods, as defined in section 2 of that Act, are to be treated as if they have been transported entirely within Canada if they are transported from a preclearance area or preclearance perimeter to a place in Canada over territory or waters outside Canada.

 ### Section 48